 \subsubsection{Interpretations of the labeling sequences}

 Given a direction $\theta$, let $p_\theta$ be a combinatorial geodesic associated to $r_{\theta}$.
 Let us denote by

-the sequence of labels of the edges of $p_\theta$ in increasing order (or equivalently the sequence such that $(b_0, a_1, b_1, \dots, a_i, b_i)$ is the labeling of the arc of $\xi_{2i+1}$ which contains the endpoint of $p_\theta$).
-We now show that this sequence coincides both with the itinerary of $\theta$ under the \bm Farey map (as defined in \S~\ref{sec:itineraries_vs_sectors}), see Proposition~\ref{CFandcuttseq} below, and with the pair of sequences of admissible sectors of any (bi-infinite, non periodic) cutting sequence of a linear trajectory on $\M mn $ in direction $\theta$ (see Definition~\ref{def:seq_sectors} in \S~\ref{sec:sectors_sequences}), see Corollary \ref{l_vs_diagrams} below.
+the sequence of labels of the edges of $p_\theta$ in increasing order .
+This sequence coincides both with the itinerary of $\theta$ under the \bm Farey map (as defined in \S~\ref{sec:itineraries_vs_sectors}), see Proposition~\ref{CFandcuttseq} below, and with the pair of sequences of admissible sectors of any (bi-infinite, non periodic) cutting sequence of a linear trajectory on $\M mn $ in direction $\theta$ (see Definition~\ref{def:seq_sectors} in \S~\ref{sec:sectors_sequences}), see Corollary \ref{l_vs_diagrams} below.

 Let us recall that in \S~\ref{sec:direction_recognition} we have defined a \bm continued fraction expansion, see Definition~\ref{bmCFdef}.
 Definitions of the labeling of the tree are given so that the following holds: \begin{prop} If a non-cuspidal direction $\theta$ has \bm continued fraction expansion \be \theta = [b_0; a_1, b_1, a_2, b_2 , \dots ]_{m,n} , \ee then the labeling sequence $l(p_\theta)$ of the unique combinatorial geodesics associated to the the Teich\-m\"uller geodesics ray $r_{\theta}$ is given by the entries, i.e. \bes l(p_\theta) = (b_0, a_1, b_1, a_2, b_2 , \dots ). \ees If $\theta$ is a cuspidal direction, $\theta$ admits two \bm continued fraction expansions of the form \eqref{CFexp}, which give the labellings of the two combinatorial geodesics approximating $r_\theta$. \end{prop}